gammmy8/Function-Frontend/README.md

 - **Deposit ETH**: Users can deposit ETH into their account.
 - **Withdraw ETH**: Users can withdraw ETH from their account.
 - **Transfer ETH**: Users can transfer ETH to another account.
-- **Get Balance**: Users can check their account balance.
 - **Activity Log**: Users can view their recent transaction history.

 ## Framework Used
 The front-end of the project is implemented using React.js.

 ## Components
-This component contains the main functionality of the ATM, including connecting to MetaMask, displaying account information, depositing and withdrawing ETH, transferring ETH, showing balance, and displaying activity logs.
+This component contains the main functionality of the ATM, including connecting to MetaMask, displaying account information, depositing and withdrawing ETH, transferring ETH, and displaying activity logs.

 ## Usage
 1. **Install dependencies**: Run `npm install` to install the necessary dependencies.
 2. **Run the project**: Use `npm start` to run the project in development mode.
 3. **Connect MetaMask**: Make sure MetaMask is installed and connected to the appropriate Ethereum network.
-4. **Interact with the ATM**: Deposit, withdraw, transfer, view balance, and check activity logs.
+4. **Interact with the ATM**: Deposit, withdraw, transfer, and check activity logs.

 ## Author
 Gamalliel Tamaca